oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 Usually these jobs includes 'unit-tests', 'db tests', static analysis checks, and even an occasional 'functional test'.
 While it might seem that it covers alot and gives a good indication that the patch is good to be merged, unfortunately it is not always the case.

-The reason it's not enough lies in oVirt's complexity and the fact its a Virtualization project, which means the only real way to know if your patch didn't break things is to install oVirt and try running a few basic commands, like 'adding host', 'adding vm', 'creating snapshots' and other tasks you can only do if you have a full oVirt system up and running.
+The reason it's not enough lies in oVirt's complexity and the fact it's a Virtualization project, which means the only real way to know if your patch didn't break things is to install oVirt and try running a few basic commands, like 'adding host', 'adding vm', 'creating snapshots' and other tasks you can only do if you have a full oVirt system up and running.
 Here is where OST comes in!